 I found a stray napkin on my dashboard, which turned out to be too small for the amount of snot I blew into.
+Gross.
 Trying to look cool, I tossed the wadded rag at the trash can I’d been watching for three days.
 It landed in a soft splat on the ground next to it.
 A red light on the can’s litter servo went off.
 The girl furrowed her eyebrows at my mess on the ground.

 It was probably a bad time to say it, but “You ready for that burger kid?”
-The kid had to shake her head for a moment before she pulled her eyes back up to look at me.
+The girl had to shake her head for a moment before she pulled her eyes back up to look at me.

 “I’m really hungry.”
 She said as if it were a plea.

 I stood back up and walked over to the napkin I had thrown on the ground.
-I enjoyed watching the red light disappear as I threw it in the can.
+I enjoyed watching the red light disappear as I threw the litter in the can.
 While the kid’s eyes were still on me, I pulled out the Pokémon wrapper I had snatched from Sam’s blanket.
 The kid’s eyes widened in shock.
 Next moment, her eyes followed the lazy way the wrapper fell into the trash, when I let it drop from my hand.
 For a split second I thought she was going to bolt.
 Instead, she ran straight for my TransPod, yelling “Shotgun!”

 Even though I still had a story to write and get on the feeds (in my business: time is money), I wanted to get this girl something to eat.
-The algorithm, I’d written to steal Brian’s story, had narrowed my search parameters down to a city block on the mid levels of St. Louis.
+The algorithm, I’d written to steal Brian’s BurgerKing story, had narrowed my search parameters down to a city block on the mid levels of St. Louis.
 The block was thirteen stories high and not in any kind of standard shape.
 It looked like it had grown up around a few profitable businesses, but most of the fronts on the block were vacant now.
 I found a place to park and we began searching on foot.
 I joked that I felt like Velma and the kid responded with a pretty good Scooby Doo impression.
 Her imitation was helped by the fact that she ate food from every dispenser we passed.

 We had only been searching for less than an hour when the kid commented, “Feels like I’m in a Harry Potter movie.”
 She was scrolling through the menu of a CinnaBon.